Towards Robust Surgical Automation via Digital Twin Representations from Foundation Models: Method

 \subsection{Embodied Surgical System Overview}

-Our embodied surgical system incorporates three main components: Digital twin-based machine perception, robotic control system, and embodied intelligence (language-based agent) (Fig.~\ref{fig:illustration}).
-The digital twin-based machine perception utilizes RGB-D data extracted from the environment to track objects of interest and generate a basic digital twin-based scene representation of the workspace.
-The robotic control system applies the da Vinci Research Kit (dVRK)~\cite{kazanzides2014open} which facilitates the control of the surgical system's Patient Side Manipulator (PSM) to execute the planned action.
+Our embodied surgical system incorporates three main components: DT-based machine perception, robotic control system, and embodied intelligence (language-based agent) (Fig.~\ref{fig:illustration}).
+The DT-based machine perception utilizes RGB-D data extracted from the environment to track objects of interest and generate a basic DT representation of the workspace.
+The robotic control system applies the da Vinci Research Kit (dVRK)~\cite{kazanzides2014open}, which facilitates the control of the surgical system's Patient Side Manipulator (PSM) to execute the planned action.
 Taking on the role of embodied intelligence, the language-based agent processes human-level natural language commands and generates corresponding action plans for the robot.
-These plans are based on the language input, the digital twin-based scene representation, available robot control actions, and real-time feedback.
+These plans are based on the language input, the DT representation, available robot control actions, and real-time feedback.